Maccusl/DEVR-Distillation-Efficient-Vison-RWKV/README_deit.md

 * Acc@1 79.854 Acc@5 94.968 loss 0.881
 ```

-Note that Deit-small is *not* the same model as in Timm.
+Note that DEVR-small is *not* the same model as in Timm.

-And for Deit-tiny:
+And for DEVR-tiny:
 ```
 python main.py --eval --resume https://dl.fbaipublicfiles.com/deit/deit_tiny_patch16_224-a1311bcf.pth --model deit_tiny_patch16_224 --data-path /path/to/imagenet
 ```